Jacobus Sinapius: Biography

 By 1598, he started studying Aristotelian philosophy at the Clementinum college in Prague (which was later merged with Charles University), and at the same time oversaw the kitchen and pantry, but continued working in chemistry and pharmacy.
-However, Sinapius was not satisfied with the teachings there, learning Barbara and Celare, instead of physics and the origins of nature.
+However, Sinapius was not satisfied with the teachings there, musing over Barbara Celarent, instead of studying physics and the origins of nature.
 Because his herbal skills to treat illness impressed, he was allowed gardening near the river Vltava, under the Bräke.
 Here he grew herbs and set up a laboratory at Smíchov (then a village behind Prague walls), the Clementinum's botanical garden.
-There, or at the garden, he distilled a very popular Aqua Sinapis ("Die Sinapischen Wasser", Horczicze in Latin means mustard, hence mustard water) whose sale made him a wealthy man.
+There, or at the garden, he distilled a very popular aqua sinapis (German: sinapischen Wasser, both lit. 'mustard water', perhaps in reference to his own name) whose sale made him a wealthy man.

 In 1600, he became the administrator of the Jesuit college in Jindřichův Hradec, and in 1606 he became capitaneus and administrator of the properties of the St. George's Convent in the Prague Castle.
-In 1607 he was named imperial chemist by Rudolf II.
+In 1607 he was named imperial chemist by Emperor Rudolf II.
 In return for curing the emperor of a grave disease, he was ennobled with the title "de Tepenec", presumably after the medieval Tepenec Castle (destroyed in 1391) near Olomouc.
-He lent emperor Rudolf II money and received from him in return an estate around town Mělník.
-He also supported students of the studies of catholic theology financially.
+He lent Rudolf II money and received from him in return an estate around town Mělník.
+He also supported students of the studies of Catholic theology financially.